-Finally the Chamber Landing, also called the Grand Passage, was among the alterations made by Anthony Salvin around 1870.
+Finally, the Chamber Landing, also called the Grand Passage, was among the alterations made by Anthony Salvin around 1870.
 Here you can see portraits of the family including an equestrian portrait of Colonel George Wyndham, 1st Lord Leconfield, by John Ferneley.
 You can also see a triple portrait of the 3rd Earl of Egremont's three military sons - Charles, George and Henry.
-Today the Chamber Landing and its bedrooms and bathrooms are in frequent use by Lord and Lady Egremont and their family and guests.
+Today the Chamber Landing and its bedrooms and bathrooms are in use by Lord and Lady Egremont and their family and guests.